Python vs Java: Which Programming Language to Master in 2024

 Career Progression in Java

-- Junior Java Developer: Entry-level roles typically involve working on backend systems, object-oriented programming, and basic understanding of Java frameworks like Spring.
+- Junior Java Developer: Entry-level roles typically involve working on backend systems, object-oriented programming, and a basic understanding of Java frameworks like Spring.

 - Salary: ₹4-7 LPA